emerald-dao/emerald-academy-v2/src/lib/content/cadence-by-example/en/11-optionals.md

 When indexing into dictionaries, we get optional types back.

-To get rid of the optional type, we can use the force-unwrap operator `!` to get rid of the optional.
+To get rid of the optional type, we can use the force-unwrap operator `!`, or `panic` (recommended) if we want to provide an explanation for why the value is `nil`.

 ```cadence
 pub fun main() {